odoo/odoo-ls/server/error_code.md

 "Multiple definition found for base class".
 The extension is unable to handle a base class that has multiple possible definitions.
 This warning should disappear in the future

+### OLS20006
+"Deprecation Warning: Since 17.0: odoo.tests.common.Form is deprecated, use odoo.tests.Form"
+Form is no longer available on odoo.tests.common, thus it should not be imported from there.

 ### OLS20201

 "The active key is deprecated".